Posted July 5, 2017

 Where to Eat and Drink in Tallinn

 Reservations at Leib are an absolute must.
-They have a great outdoor space, which obviously wasn't open during our visit in March, but looked like an amazing place to enjoy a beautiful meal.
-Needless to say we would return.
+They have a great outdoor space, which wasn’t open during our visit in March, but looked like an amazing place to enjoy a beautiful meal.
+We would return.

 Like the name implies this is a place to drink!
-Drink Bar, located around the corner from Frank Bar, has an English pub type feel, which unless we are in England we typically avoid, but the selection of Estonian beers here cannot be beat.
-This place has such a huge selection, most of which are in bottles, that it's best to have decided what you are looking for prior to arriving as it will be difficult to sift through the enormous offering.
+Drink Bar, located around the corner from Frank Bar, has an English pub type feel, which unless we are in England we typically avoid, but the selection of Estonian beers here cannot be beaten.
+This place has such a huge selection, most of which are in bottles, that it’s best to have decided what you are looking for before arriving as it will be difficult to sift through the enormous offering.

-For our last night we were looking for somewhere to eat closer to our apartment.
+For our last night, we were looking for somewhere to eat closer to our apartment.
 Luckily there were several options.
 One of which was Restaurant Ö, which happened to be located right next door to the apartment building.
-We didn’t make advance reservations so we had to wait about two hours-that’s when we popped over to Koht for a beer.
+We didn’t make reservations, so we had to wait about two hours that's when we popped over to Koht for a beer.